Antabuse-123/bot-HDFR/README.md

 npm run global
 ```

-Once this is done you just have to start the bot with :
+Once this is done you have to start the bot:

 ```bash
 npm start